Atlinx/OneNote-PDF-Cropper/README.md

 ## Important Notes

-The PDF must be exported using **Microsft Print to PDF**, **ADOBE PDF**, or any other **exporter that creates pages**.
+The PDF must be exported using **Microsft Print to PDF**, **Adobe PDF**, or any other **exporter that creates pages**.
 The resulting PDF should be centered horizontally and vertically aligned to the top.

 This cropper **does NOT work with PDFs exported by iOS**, because iOS will export a large single page PDF.